VladKetris/Test-automation-framework-task/docs/patterns/page-object.md

 14. **🔴 JSDoc on all methods** - All public methods in Page Objects must have JSDoc comments describing what they do.
 Use concise, action-oriented descriptions.
 15. **🔴 Page Object-specific constants** - Constants specific to a Page Object (like page titles, specific text values) must be stored as constants at the top of the Page Object file.
 Use UPPER_SNAKE_CASE naming.
 16. **🔴 Locator extraction process** - Follow [locators.md](locators.md) methodology for creating new locators.
 Always verify uniqueness before implementation.
+17. **🔴 Dynamic locators as arrow functions** - For parameterized locators (by index, text, etc.), use arrow function class properties instead of inline creation in methods.

 ---